 As for connected transactions, the complexity of the relevant rules is a unique feature of the Hong Kong regulatory regime.
 This is largely due to the prevalence of family or state-controlled issuers and the high level of cross-holding in the Hong Kong market.
-To limit the risks that come with this structure, the listing rules cast a wide net on what constitutes a connected transaction, and subject to certain limited de minimis and other exceptions, renders such transactions conditional upon independent shareholders' approval.
-To help independent shareholders make a well-informed decision, issuers are further required to form an independent board committee (IBC) constituted by INEDs only and commission an independent financial adviser (IFA).
+To limit the risks that come with this structure, the listing rules cast a wide net on what constitutes a connected transaction, and subject to certain limited de minimis and other exceptions, renders these transactions conditional on approval by independent shareholders.
+To help independent shareholders make a well-informed decision, issuers are further required to form an independent board committee (IBC), constituted by INEDs only, and commission an independent financial adviser (IFA).
 The IBC and IFA will then tender their advice in a circular to shareholders, providing comments on the fairness of the transaction terms.

 In the context of a takeover, the interests of directors and shareholders can conflict.
-The Hong Kong Takeovers Code builds in safeguards, such that directors may not deny shareholders the opportunity to consider an offer, unless shareholders' approval at general meeting has been obtained.12
+The Hong Kong Takeovers Code builds in safeguards, such that directors may not deny shareholders the opportunity to consider an offer, unless shareholders' approval at a general meeting has been obtained.15

-Another important shareholder right under the Takeovers Code is the right to exit the company's shares in the event of a consolidation or change in control.
-For the purpose of the Takeovers Code, holding 30 per cent or more of the company's voting rights is regarded as having 'control' of the company.
-Whenever a person (or a group of persons acting in concert) acquires 30 per cent-control of a company, or when a 30 per cent-controller further acquires a 2 per cent stake in the company in any 12-month period, the Takeovers Code requires that a general offer be made to all other shareholders.
-The spirit behind this is to ensure that shareholders are given the opportunity to exit after a change or consolidation of control occurs.
+Another important shareholder right under the Takeovers Code is the right to exit the company in the event of a consolidation or change in control.
+For the purpose of the Takeovers Code, holding 30 per cent or more of the company's voting rights is regarded as having control of the company.
+Whenever a person (or a group of persons acting in concert) acquires 30 per cent control of a company, or when a 30 per cent controller further acquires a 2 per cent stake in the company in any 12-month period, the Takeovers Code requires that a general offer be made to all other shareholders.

-Though local legislation generally does not apply to overseas incorporated issuers, shareholders of all Hong Kong listed issuers can bring unfair prejudice petitions and derivative actions under the Companies Ordinance, regardless of the issuer's jurisdiction of incorporation.
+Although local legislation generally does not apply to overseas incorporated issuers, shareholders of all Hong Kong listed issuers can bring unfair prejudice petitions and derivative actions under the Companies Ordinance, regardless of the issuer's jurisdiction of incorporation.
 When the company's affairs have been conducted in a manner unfairly prejudicial to certain members, a shareholder can petition for relief.
 The court has flexibility in the relief it may grant, including buy-out orders.
-In the event that directors act in breach of their fiduciary duties or duty of care to the company, shareholders can, with the leave of the court, bring statutory derivative actions against the wrongdoers in the name of the company.
+If directors act in breach of their fiduciary duties or duty of care to the company, shareholders can, with the leave of the court, bring statutory derivative actions against the wrongdoers in the name of the company.

 v Shareholder activism

-In 2016, the SFC published the Principles of Responsible Ownership, providing non-binding and voluntary guidance to investors on how to fulfill their ownership responsibilities.
-The principles seek to promote an investment culture where investors actively communicate with management and speak and vote at general meetings.
+In 2016, the SFC published the Principles of Responsible Ownership, providing non-binding and voluntary guidance to investors on how to fulfil their ownership responsibilities.
+The purpose of the Principles is to promote an investment culture in which investors actively communicate with management and speak and vote at general meetings.
 When appropriate, shareholders may even consider taking collective action or making public statements through the media.

-The level of shareholders activism in Hong Kong has traditionally been low, mostly as a result of the concentrated shareholding structures in Hong Kong listed companies.
-Behind-the-scene private settlements are more common, reflecting the cultural aversion against confrontations in this part of the world.
+The level of shareholder activism in Hong Kong has traditionally been low, mostly as a result of the concentrated shareholding structures in Hong Kong listed companies.
+Behind-the-scene private settlements are more common, reflecting the cultural aversion to confrontations in this part of the world.
 Typical arrangements between issuers and activists include trade-offs on board composition, in return for dropping demands or the signing of non-disparagement agreements.

 vi Weighted voting rights